Our Story

 Part of an ancient tradition

 Award-winning artworks.
-All over the world.
+All over the world

-David Harber artworks have found their way into some of the most prestigious places around the world – from public spaces to luxury developments, boutique hotels and palatial private gardens.
+David Harber artworks have found their way into some of the most prestigious places around the world – from public spaces to luxury developments, boutique hotels to palatial private gardens.
 Changing those spaces.
 Altering perceptions.

 Celebrating 30 years